RIPE-NCC/ripe-atlas-tools/docs/installation.rst

 ***************************

 This is a Linux-based tool, though it should work just fine in a BSD variant.
-Windows is definitely not supported.
+Windows is experimentally supported.
 In terms of the actual installation, only Python's package manager (``pip``) is currently supported, and the installation process may require some system packages to be installed in order for everything to work.